 For those of us around at the time playing it as kids, its simplicity and psychotic violence left a lasting impact.

 But pretty much everyone who bought a NES (over 61 million people worldwide) tried Duck Hunt.
-As it was packaged with the console for many.
+As it was packaged with the console!

-Its return to the Wii U on the Virtual Console in 2014 caused something of a minor storm of retro gaming joy.
+The game made a return to the Wii U on the Virtual Console in 2014.
+That caused something of a minor storm of retro gaming joy.

 It’s remained on the gaming conscience over the decades, you see, to the extent Nintendo paid homage in the Smash Bros. fighting games.

-But it does connect us with our youth.
+And these days it does connect us with our youth.
 Just in an utterly callous, hyper violent kind of way.
-Hunt duck.
+Hunt duck?
+Yes.